ankurkohli007/A2C-PPO-Reinforcement-Learning_Machine-Learning-for-Robotics-II/README.md

 * **Define the reward function:** The reward function provides feedback to the agent on its actions.
 In the case of Lunar Lander, the reward function may provide positive rewards for moving closer to the target landing site and negative rewards for crashing or using too much fuel.

-* **Choose an RL algorithm:** There are various RL algorithms available, such as Q-learning, SARSA, and policy gradients.
+* **Choose an RL algorithm:** There are various RL algorithms available, such as Q-learning, SARSA, A2C, PPO and policy gradients.
 Each algorithm has its strengths and weaknesses, and the choice depends on the specific problem and requirements.

 * **Train the RL agent:** The RL agent interacts with the environment, observes its state, takes actions, and receives rewards.
 Over time, the agent learns an optimal policy that maximizes the cumulative reward.